 A Level Maths is essential for entry to a wide variety of courses at university.
 Additionally, it will give you a greater understanding of the variety of ways in which Mathematics is applied in the real world.

-In the first year you will study Pure Core Maths with an element of Mechanics and Statistics
+In the first year you will study Pure Core Maths with elements of Mechanics and Statistics.

-In the Second year you will study Pure Core Maths with Further elements of Mechanics and Statistics
+In the second year you will continue to study Pure Core Maths, Mechanics and Statistics.

 The course is assessed by written exams.

 You will need to achieve at least 5 GCSEs – 2 at grade 6 including Maths and 3 at Grade 5.

 A class-wiz calculator is required for the course and final exams.